The Richard & Hinda Rosenthal Symposium

 The 2015 Richard & Hinda Rosenthal Symposium observed the 15th anniversary of the Institute of Medicine’s 1999 report To Err is Human: Building a Safer Health System and 2001 report Crossing the Quality Chasm: A New Health System for the 21st Century, and also highlighted the most recent IOM report in the Quality Chasm Series, Improving Diagnosis in Health Care.
 The symposium highlighted the impact of the reports through implementation of recommendations, addressed the shortcomings of and improvements to our current health care system with respect to patient safety and health care quality, and identified future priorities for reducing medical errors and improving quality and efficiency of the U.S. health care system.

-More about this year’s event, including the full agenda, speaker biosketches, video recordings, and photographs is available at nam.edu/2015Rosenthal.
+More about the 2015 event, including the full agenda, speaker biosketches, video recordings, and photographs is available at nam.edu/2015Rosenthal.

 Kenneth I. Shine, M.D., (Chair) Past President, Institute of Medicine; and Professor, Dell Medical School